cpt-n3mo/directus_scripts/README.md

 this will get around the bug.

 # usage
-node applySnapshot ./snapShot.json
+copy your snapshotfile to the script directory. apply snapshot using following command. node applySnapshot.js ./snapShot.json

 # note
-this script only words on json files
+this script only works on json files